 I often make bulgur, the cracked wheat so popular in Turkey, alongside dinner.
-It works well with most of the food that I cook and is both more flavourful and nutritious than rice.
-And it’s even easier to make – it rarely sticks.
+It works well with most of the food that I cook, and is more flavourful, nutritious and even easier to cook than rice.

 This also means I often have leftover bulgur.
 Often not enough to be reheated for another dinner.
 Ever had that problem?